 Decorative Ideas for Your DIY Santa Sack

-If you wish to personalize your Santa sack then here are some ideas of different things you could do.
+If you wish to personalize your Santa sack, here are some ideas of different things you could do.
 Remember it is best to do these before sewing up the sack.
-It is easier to work on a single layer of fabric and you may need to iron some fusible interfacing on the wrong side of the fabric in order to reinforce it.
+It is easier to work on a single layer of fabric, and you may need to iron some fusible interfacing on the wrong side of the fabric to reinforce it.

-- Embroidery: Choose from a range of Christmas patterns and add some simple cross stitch or an embroidered Christmas designs to the front of the sack.
+Choose from various Christmas patterns and add simple cross stitches or embroidered Christmas designs to the front of the sack bag pattern.
 If you are new to embroidery, read my article on how to embroider for lots of beginner stitches and tricks.

-- Appliqué: Cut out some Christmas shapes like a Christmas tree or a star and use your machine to appliqué the letters or shapes on to the sack with a zig zag stitch.
-Hand stitch using a blanket stitch or even a small running stitch depending on how much washing you intend to do to this bag.
+Cut out some Christmas shapes like a Christmas tree or a star and use your machine to appliqué the letters or shapes onto the sack with a zig-zag stitch.
+Hand stitch using a blanket or a small running stitch, depending on how much washing you intend to do to this bag.
 I have some free Christmas tree template printables for you to start with.

-- Cut Shapes with Pinking Shears: Appliqué shapes cut with pinking shears onto the sack using a simple running stitch to outline the shape.
-The pinking shears reduce the amount of fraying around the edge of the fabric and simplify the applique process.
+Appliqué shapes cut with pinking shears onto the sack using a simple running stitch to outline the shape.
+The pinking shears reduce fraying around the fabric's edge and simplify the applique process.
 Finding fabrics with Christmas designs on them and cutting around the outline of the design is another alternative to an appliqué design.

-- Felt Cut Outs: Felt is a great medium to work with for Christmas.
-Bright pieces of felt used to create Christmas decorative ideas make really beautiful festive finishes.
-Felt can be layered and making a funny Santa face is easy to do with felt.
-Use some googlie eyes and a piece of faux fur to finish off Santa’s beard and hat.
+Felt is a great medium to work with for Christmas.
+Bright pieces of felt used to create Christmas decorative ideas make beautiful festive finishes.
+Felt can be layered, and making a funny Santa face is easy to do with felt.
+Use some googly eyes and a piece of faux fur to finish off Santa’s beard and hat.
 Learn how to sew felt.

-- Trims and Bobbles: Bobbles and baubles are very memorable Christmas trims.
-Sew bright red bobbles to the bottom of the sack and a few rows of red and green ric rac will soon change the color and texture of the sack.
-Shiny sequins or brightly colored buttons add a sparkel to the Santa sack.
+Bobbles and baubles are very memorable Christmas trims.
+Sew bright red bobbles to the bottom of the sack, and a few rows of red and green ric-rac will soon change the color and texture of the sack.
+Shiny sequins or brightly colored buttons add a sparkle to the Santa sack.

 How to Make a Santa Sack - In Conclusion

-There is no doubt your finished Santa sack will look festive and ready for all the treats you have asked Santa for this year.
-Don’t forget to leave out some Christmas cookies next to your Santa sack and everyone will have a jolly, merry Christmas.
+Undoubtedly, your finished Santa sack will look festive and ready for all the treats you have asked Santa for this year.
+Don’t forget to leave some Christmas cookies next to your Santa sack; everyone will have a jolly, merry Christmas.